RanvierMUD/ranviermud/docs/extending/areas/index.md

   name: "Sword of Awesomeness"
 ```

-In the definition of Joe Schmoe `foobar:1` in the `items` property says "Find item with the ID `1` in the area `foobar`".
+In the definition of Joe Schmoe, the value`foobar:1` in the `items` property's array means "Find item with the ID `1` in the area `foobar`".
 Entity ids are only unique within the same entity type of the same area.
-So Joe Schmoe's entity reference would _also_ be `foobar:1`
+So Joe Schmoe's entity reference would _also_ be `foobar:1`, but would refer to an NPC.

-This type will be described in the subsequent docs as `EntityReference`
+This string will be described in the subsequent docs as `EntityReference`.